My Favourite Corgi

-Responsible corgi ownership means making sure you’re feeding your best friend right.
-But it’s hard when your dog has a face that you just want to give them treats to all day!
+Responsible corgi ownership means making sure you feed your best friend right.
+But it’s hard to keep good habits when your dog has a face that makes you just want to give them treats all day.

 How much do you feed a corgi a day?